nationalarchives/design-system/src/component-statuses/index.md

 ## Experimental

-> Use experimental components with caution.
+> Use experimental components and features with caution.

 Components with an "experimental" status are ones that are still in a proof-of-concept phase.